ducky64/lacc23-embedded/lab2_1.md

 ```

 Hopefully this code reads pretty straightforwardly, but there's a few things to note:
-- `analogRead(...)` returns the voltage on a pin as an integer value between 0 and 1023.
+- `analogRead(...)` returns the voltage on a pin as an integer value between 0 and 4095.
-  - Typically, 0 corresponds to 0V, and 1023 corresponds to the positive voltage supply (3.3V here).
+  - Typically, 0 corresponds to 0V, and 4095 corresponds to the positive voltage supply (3.3V here).
+  - The full range of `analogRead(...)` depends on the particular chip, on lower-end devices with lower analog resolution this may be 0 to 1023.
 - Unlike printf, println magically does the right thing based on the type of data passed into it.
   Here, it interprets an integer argument as a request to print it as a number.